 This business aims to provide a stable supply of good-quality, low-priced generic drugs.
-As of end-September 2021, the company was selling 39 different ingredients and 77 products.
-The company said Feldsenf Pharma, the main subsidiary operating the business, has continued operating in the black.
+As of end-December 2021, the company was selling 41 different ingredients and 80 products.
+The company plans to increase the number of clients it sells to, starting with stores it operates directly, before expanding sales to network members.